x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 Regardless of what server is used as the witness server, if the Windows Firewall is enabled on the intended witness server, you must enable the Windows Firewall exception for File and Printer Sharing.
 The witness server uses SMB port 445.

 > [!IMPORTANT]
-> If the witness server you specify isn't an Exchange 2019, Exchange 2016, or Exchange 2010 server, you must add the Exchange Trusted Subsystem universal security group (USG) to the local Administrators group on the witness server prior to creating the DAG.
+> If the witness server you specify isn't an Exchange 2010 or later server, you must add the Exchange Trusted Subsystem universal security group (USG) to the local Administrators group on the witness server prior to creating the DAG.
 These security permissions are necessary to ensure that Exchange can create a directory and share on the witness server as needed.

 Neither the witness server nor the witness directory needs to be fault tolerant or use any form of redundancy or high availability.
 There's no need to use a clustered file server for the witness server or employ any other form of resiliency for the witness server.
 There are several reasons for this.
 With larger DAGs (for example, six members or more), several failures are required before the witness server is needed.
 Because a six-member DAG can tolerate as many as two voter failures without losing quorum, it would take as many as three voters failing before the witness server would be needed to maintain a quorum.
 Also, if there's a failure that affects your current witness server (for example, you lose the witness server because of a hardware failure), you can use the [Set-DatabaseAvailabilityGroup](http://technet.microsoft.com/library/4353c3ab-75b7-485e-89ae-d4b09b44b646.aspx) cmdlet to configure a new witness server and witness directory (provided you have a quorum).